Aluminium Makers Fight Plastic Planes With New Alloys

 Composite suppliers boast the more spectacular growth as plane makers step up deliveries of new models.
 Hexcel says it averaged 12 percent annual growth in commercial aerospace sales between 2004 and 2012.

-Yet global aluminum use in aerospace should grow about 2.4 percent a year between 2010 and 2020, and on average, the metal still makes up 70 percent of aircraft structural weight, Metal Bulletin Research analysts estimate.
+Yet global aluminium use in aerospace should grow about 2.4 percent a year between 2010 and 2020, and on average, the metal still makes up 70 percent of aircraft structural weight, Metal Bulletin Research analysts estimate.

-"I don't see a real threat for aluminum in aeronautics in the 10 years ahead," Antoine Chacun, managing director of French brokerage Oddo Metals, said.
+"I don't see a real threat for aluminium in aeronautics in the 10 years ahead," Antoine Chacun, managing director of French brokerage Oddo Metals, said.
 "All our rolling mill clients seem to be at full capacity and looking to add more."